Cooking in The Keys

 • When the green beans are cool, pat them dry with paper towels.

-• Heat the butter and garlic in a large skillet and heat over medium heat.
+• Heat the butter and garlic in a large skillet over medium heat.
 When the garlic starts to sizzle, sauté for 1-2 minutes until fragrant and lightly golden.

 • Increase the heat to medium-high and add the green beans.
 Toss the beans with the garlic and cook for about 2 minutes, stirring occasionally, until the beans are tender and heated through.